Do you know why they're red? Or when they were formed? Here are five things you didn't know about the Cliffs of Moher.

 The Cliffs of Moher are cursed

 One local tale states that the lost town of Kilstiffen is hidden underwater near the cliffs.
-Years ago the town's chieftain lost a golden key which opened the castle; the town sank and will remain underwater until the key is found again.
+Years ago the town's chieftain lost a golden key that opened the castle; the town sank and will remain underwater until the key is found again.

 Some say they've seen the town under the water on calm days, while one legend states that the town rises every seven years and anyone who sees it above water will die before the next rising.